mia-platform/mlp/docs/40_hydrate.md

 The `hydrate` subcommand is an helper to fill kustomization configuration files with resources and patches.

-For doing so wihtout launching multiple commands with different parameters, and leaving the user being able to add specific patches that needs custom targeting will only add files that conform to specific regex and we will skip files that are already present in the relative section in the file.
+For doing so without launching multiple commands with different parameters, and leaving the user being able to add specific patches that needs custom targeting will only add files that conform to specific regex and we will skip files that are already present in the relative section in the file.